ergo-services/ergo/docs/advanced/debugging.md

 This shows exactly which line in your code triggered the panic.

+In production, `norecover` is not appropriate: the framework's panic recovery is what keeps the node running after a faulty callback.
+To surface the same panic origin without crashing the node, register the [Sentry logger](../extra-library/loggers/sentry.md) - it captures every recovered panic with its origin stack trace and forwards it to a centralized issue tracker.
+Recurring panics group by root cause automatically.

 ## Observer Integration

 The [Observer](https://docs.ergo.services/tools/observer) tool provides a web interface for inspecting running nodes.
 While not strictly a debugging tool, it complements profiler-based debugging by providing: